 Repeated Course Grade Forgiveness Policy

 Students should consult with a faculty advisor before repeating a course.
-All grades earned for all courses taken one or more times are shown on the student’s permanent academic record, but only the last grade earned is used in calculating the students’ cumulative grade point average and for satisfying curricular requirements for graduation.
-This policy applies only to courses taken and repeated summer 1988 and later.
+All grades earned for all courses taken one or more times are shown on the student’s permanent academic record, but only the best grade/attempt is used in calculating the students’ cumulative grade point average and for satisfying curricular requirements for graduation.
+This policy applies only to courses taken and repeated fall 2021 and later.

 Some courses are exempt from consideration as repeats and an adjustment to the GPA is NOT made.
 Exempted courses are those numbered in the 90’s, 95’s, 97’s, 98’s and 99’s, developmental education courses, courses identified as “may be repeated for credit,” and selected other courses.